 Boris Johnson became prime minister of the United Kingdom in July 2019.
 Since then, he has launched four separate initiatives aimed at ‘saving’ the Union from the threat of Scottish nationalism.
 The most recent of these, announced on Nov.
 18., is intended to “boost the social and cultural case” for Britain following a “series of missteps” by the Conservative leader, according to the Financial Times.

 On Nov 17., Johnson reportedly told a group of Tory MPs that the transfer of partial legislative powers to Scotland from London in 1999 had been a “disaster north of the border.”
-His remark was clearly not meant for a Scottish audience: two decades after its creation, the Scottish Parliament remains hugely popular with Scottish voters, whereas opposition to devolution is a fringe pursuit.
+His remark was clearly not meant for a Scottish audience: two decades after its creation, the Scottish Parliament remains hugely popular with Scottish voters.
+Opposition to devolution, on the other hand, is a fringe pursuit.

 Increasingly, it seems that the prime minister’s efforts have backfired.
 “Johnson’s leadership is the [main] factor driving swing voters in Scotland towards independence,” one survey, conducted by POLITICO Europe, concluded in October.
 “The single biggest threat to the future of the United Kingdom is the prime minister, every time he opens his mouth,” the Labour leader, Sir Keir Starmer, told Johnson over the House of Commons dispatch box earlier this month.